External Quality Assurance Schemes

 We will be expanding and updating the information available on our External Quality Assurance Schemes soon.
 In the meantime if you have any questions or would like to subscribe to one of the ERNDIM EQA schemes please contact us

-If you are an existing ERNDIM EQA participant you will be sent details of how to register for the 2018 EQA schemes on the ERNDIM Registration Website.
-To register for the 2018 EQA schemes you will need to log into the ERNDIM Registrations Website using the username and password which you will be sent by email.
-You will need to check all the information which is held on the ERNDIM Registration Website for your laboratory, update it where necessary and select the EQA schemes that you wish to participate in during 2018.
+If you are an existing ERNDIM EQA participant you will be sent details of how to register for the 2020 EQA schemes when registration opens.
+To register for the 2020 EQA schemes you will need to log into the ERNDIM Registration Website using the username and password which you will be sent by email.
+You will need to check all the information which is held on the ERNDIM Registration Website for your laboratory, update it where necessary and select the EQA schemes that you wish to participate in during 2020.
 If you have any problems accessing the ERNDIM Registration Website please contact us.

-If you don't already subscribe to an ERNDIM EQA Scheme and would like to participate during 2018 please contact us before 14th November 2017.
+If you don't already subscribe to an ERNDIM EQA Scheme and would like to participate during 2020 please contact us and we'll help you to set up an account on our Registration Website.

 The ERNDIM EQA Scheme Catalogue gives information on all of the ERNDIM EQA schemes and also the prices of each scheme in Euro, GB pounds and US dollars.
-The 2018 catalogue and prices will be published shortly before registration opens but for your information the 2017 catalogue can be downloaded from this page - see link on right.
+The 2020 catalogue can be downloaded from this page - see link on right.

 - Acylcarnitines in serum